rciam/simplesamlphp-module-userid/README.md

     `true`.
 If this is set to `false`, SSP will attempt to use the value of the `eduPersonPrincipalName` attribute, leading to errors when the latter is not available.
+ * `skip_authority_list`: Optional, an array of IdP entityIDs that should be excluded from the authority part of the user id source.

 The generated identifiers have the following form:
 ```